Do I need a screening mammogram?

-According to Marie Quinn, MD, Director of Breast Imaging for Roswell Park Comprehensive Cancer Center, the unfortunate truth about breast cancer is that the average American woman has a one in eight chance that she will develop it in her lifetime.
+According to Ermelinda Bonaccio MD, FACR, Chair of the Department of Diagnostic and Interventional Radiology at Roswell Park Comprehensive Cancer Center, the unfortunate truth about breast cancer is that the average American woman has a one in eight chance that she will develop it in her lifetime.
 Research suggests yearly mammograms are the best way to detect breast cancer early.

-Here is a guide to everything you need to know about mammograms.
+Here is a guide to everything you need to know about screening mammograms.

 The National Comprehensive Cancer Network (NCCN) recommends that women of average risk begin annual mammograms at age 40.
 Roswell Park follows these guidelines.